Uploading Files to WebDAV Server in Internet Explorer and Legacy Browsers

 Multipart Form POST-upload

-To overcome the above limitations the IT Hit AJAX File browser is using a multipart form POST-upload when run in one of the above mentioned browsers.
+To overcome the above limitations the IT Hit AJAX File browser is using a multipart form POST-upload when run in one of the above-mentioned browsers.
 While IT Hit WebDAV Server Engine supports both PUT and POST, if you are using a third-party WebDAV server, you may need to update your server code to accept files submitted via multipart form POST-upload.

 If the upload finished successfully, in response to a POST request your server must return multistatus XML with a single response node that has 200 OK status: